Archive Agent

 📌 Note: Always use quotes for the pattern argument (to prevent your shell's wildcard expansion), or skip it to get an interactive prompt.

-To show the list of included / excluded patterns, run this:
+To see the list of included / excluded patterns, run this:

 archive-agent patterns